zzhangjii/learning-library/workshops/container-native-development/LabGuide200-Linux.md

   gedit terraform.tfvars
   ```

 - You should still have a browser tab open to your **User Details** page in the OCI Console.
-If not, you can get to the User Details by selecting **Identity** then **Users** from the top menu of the Console.
-Then click on your **User's Name**.

-- While editing the file, you will first remove the **#** comment character and replace in the values in the terraform.tfvars file on lines **2, 4, 6, and 7** using the examples in the next two images below. **NOTE**: The **region** parameter may not already be present in your tfvars file.
+You will first remove the **#** comment character and replace in the values  in the terraform.tfvars file on lines **2, 4, 6, and 7**. **NOTE**: The **region** parameter may not already be present in your tfvars file.
 If it is not there, add it on a new line after the user_ocid parameter on line 6.

   ![](images/200/57.1.png)

 - Setting these variables can be a little tricky the first time you attempt it.
 [Checkout this video if you want to watch the steps performed. ](https://videohub.oracle.com/media/Lab+200A+Terraform+.tfvars+OCI+Configuration/0_vkxcw719)

-- You will replace line **2** with the Tenancy OCID from the "Tenacy Details" page, which you can find under the administration menu:
+- You will replace line **3** with the Tenancy OCID from the "Tenacy Details" page, which you can find under the administration menu:

   ![](images/200/17.1.png)